 2. I hate when I’m not with my kids.
 You don’t hate it all the time.
 Sometimes you welcome the break.
 Being alone offers reprieve from stress.
 Don’t feel guilty if you enjoy your time without your kids.
 Doing nice things for yourself and having some life enjoyment that doesn’t involve your kids makes you a better parent.

 3. I don’t want to meet anyone and I’m never getting married again.
 Yes, you do and yes, you might.
-You’re saying this to protect yourself because you are afraid that you might never meet anyone.
+You’re saying this to protect yourself because you are afraid of dating over 50, and that you might never meet anyone.
 You wouldn’t be human if you didn’t care about finding love.

 5. When I was married, I was really happy or When I was married, I was really miserable.
 When you were married, you were both.
 You were happy at times, so don’t be afraid to remember those times, and you were miserable at times.
 Remember that too.
 It will reinforce the fact that you needed to be divorced.